calacademy-research/GItaxidIsVert/README.md

 # GItaxidIsVert

 This set of scripts parses a BLAST m8 file (BLAST tabular output file) for results that sequences derived from vertebrate sources.

+### Contents
 This tool includes the following scripts:
 recursive\_binary\_search.py: used as a module in GItaxidIsVert.py
 GItaxidIsVert.py: primary script

 ### GItaxidIsVert.py options

 $ python GItaxidIsVert.py
 ```
 Usage: GItaxidIsVert.py <blast_m8_fmt_file> [-e <eval_filter#>] [-t|-a] [-n] [-c]